How do you convince management to invest time and money into refactoring your legacy monolith?

 - Desktop App

-- Having a refactored codebase means future features will be much quicker to develop (less time wasted on trying to figure our legacy design and extending it)
+Having a refactored codebase means future features will be much quicker to develop (less time wasted on trying to figure out our legacy design and extending it)

 Having an industry standardized architecture enables new developers to be “up-and-running” much quicker